 Provided that continuous enrollment is maintained, students may elect the general education and graduation requirements in effect at the time of entrance to Southwestern College, or any catalog year thereafter.

-Continuous enrollment is defined as completion of a course during at least one semester in a calendar year excluding summer session.
+Continuous enrollment is defined as completion of a course during at least one semester or two quarters in a calendar year excluding summer session in either the CSU, UC, or California Community College System after time of entrance to Southwestern College (effective enrollment fall 2023).
 Completing a course is defined as receiving a grade of A, B, C, D, F, I, Pass (P), or No Pass (NP).
-Receiving a grade of “W” will not satisfy the requirement for completing a course.
+Receiving a grade of “W” will not satisfy the requirements for completing a course.

-Students who qualify may receive additional associate degrees provided the designated degree to be earned will represent a change in major from the degree or degrees previously earned.
-A student who has already earned a bachelor’s or higher degree may qualify for an associate degree providing that the designated major is different from the bachelor’s or higher degree.
+Students who qualify may receive additional associate degrees provided the designated degree to be earned will represent a significant change in program from the degree or degrees previously earned.
+A student who has already earned a bachelor’s or higher degree may qualify for an associate degree providing that the designated program and complete coursework are different from the bachelor’s or higher degree.

-For each additional degree, the student must complete all requirements for the new major with a minimum of 18 new units.
-The additional units must include a minimum of 12 units in the major.
-In addition, the student must meet all graduation requirements enforced at the time of declaration of a new major.
+For each additional degree, the student must earn a minimum of six units in the new program.
+In addition, the student must meet all graduation requirements enforced at the time of declaration of a new program.

-ADT Exemption: Students who have previously been awarded an Associate Degree and wish to receive an ADT will be exempt from the additional unit requirement of 18 new units and 12 units in the major.
-Students who wish to pursue a second ADT in a new major will also be exempt from the additional unit requirement of 18 units and 12 units in the major.
+ADT Exemption: Students who have previously been awarded an Associate Degree and wish to receive an ADT will be exempt from the additional unit requirement of six new units in the program.
+Students who wish to pursue a second ADT in a new program will also be exempt from the additional unit requirement.
 Students must complete all required courses for the ADT and submit a graduation petition for the new degree.
 Upon approval, the additional ADT will be posted to the student’s academic record.
-(BP 4100).

 Academic Residency Requirement

 The student must satisfactorily complete a minimum of 12 degree-applicable units at Southwestern College to satisfy academic residency and degree requirements.